Join us in March 2019 to attend the first CyPhyAssure Spring School on computer-assisted assurance, targetted at early stage researchers.

 Teaching will be conducted by both mandatory lectures and also optional “breakout” sessions that will occur at intervals during the school.
 The breakouts will allow more in-depth and hands-on learning for topics of interest which can be selected by the participants.
 Industrial practioners are also invited to give short 10-15 talks on the assurance challenge they are facing, and to pose research questions.
 Early stage researchers will also have the opportunity to deliver short talks on their work and interests to the audience.
 Finally, we will also have question and answer panel sessions to faciliate discussion.

 In concert with the school, we are also planning an optional one-day tutorial on Friday 22nd of March, focusing on the use of the Isabelle/UTP verification framework.
 This tool is being further developed at York as part of the CyPhyAssure project, and can be used for both formation of heterogeneous semantic models and their application to verification.
 More details on this to follow soon.

 Registration is free and includes lunch.
 We are also able to provide a limited number of small grants (up to £250) to cover expenses for travel and accommodation for any Masters and PhD students wishing to attend.
 Please select the option on the form if you would like to apply for this.
-We will be in contact to confirm whether your application is successful.
+We will be in contact to confirm whether your application for funding is successful.

 Please see this page for information on travelling to the school venue.

 Deramore Lane, University of York, Heslington, York, YO10 5GH, UK